avamsi/climate/README.md

 # Eclipse

-Eclipse aims to creating CLIs in Go easy (and fun!), similar to [python-fire](github.com/google/python-fire).
+Eclipse aims to make creating CLIs in Go easy (and fun!), similar to [python-fire](github.com/google/python-fire).

 ## Usage

-If you want to skip the incremental introduction and see a complete working example, jump to the [tl;dr](#tldr) section below.
+If you want to skip the incremental introduction and would instead prefer seeing working code for a full feature demo, jump to the [tl;dr](#tldr) section below.

 ### Commands

-To create a command, all you need to do is create a struct.
-To make the "root" command itself runnable, you just add an `Execute` method.
-And to add subcommands, you just add more exported methods --
+With Eclipse, to create a command, all you need to do is create a struct (and then pass it to `eclipse.Execute`).
+To make the "root" command itself runnable, you just add an `Execute` (note that it's exported) method to the struct.
+And to add subcommands, you just add more exported methods to the struct --

 ```go
 type Cobra struct{}